cotwild/homeassistant-bosch_washer/README.md

 If the washer is off/not connected to wifi, you'll get a **state** of `unavailable`` and the rest as ``unknown``.

-## Automation ideas
-My plan for this is to add a task to empty the washer in Todoist when the dryer is finished.
-When the door opens, that task is automatically completed.

-In addition, when the washer is running, Magic Mirror displays the time remaining.

 ## Installation
 - Ensure your washer is set up and working in the Home Connect app.
 - Copy this folder to `<config_dir>/custom_components/bosch_washer/`.